 The most popular digital nomad laptop stand is called “The Roost”.

 If you’re an I-only-use-name-brand-stuff kind of person, grab a Roost.

 They’re compact, super sturdy, and have easy height adjustments.
-My wife and I have been using ours for years without any problems.

 The Keyboard and Mouse (or Trackpad)

 This is where your digital nomad accessories may vary.
 Since your laptop sits up higher on a stand, you need to add a Bluetooth keyboard and mouse (or trackpad) to your toolkit.

 For Mac users, the best digital nomad keyboard and mouse combo is the Magic Keyboard and Magic Mouse 2 (or Magic Trackpad 2).

 If you’re on a budget, you may be able to pick up any of these second-hand on Facebook Marketplace or in “renewed” condition on Amazon.